mhkeller/layercake/src/content/guide/03-layercake-props.md

 Assign a pixel value to add to the min or max of the x scale.
 This will increase the scale's domain by the scale unit equivalent of the provided pixels.
 This is useful for adding extra space to a scatter plot so that your circles don't interfere with your y-axis.
 It's better than fussing with the range since you don't need to add a magic number to other components, like axes.

-It will log out a warning if you try to use it on a scale that has a domain or range that isn't two items, such as with ordinal scales.
+Padding only applies to scales whose domain and range are two numbers.
+On ordinal and other discrete scales, such as `scaleBand`, the prop is silently ignored.

 ```svelte
 <LayerCake